xyproto/sealion/README.md

 ```

 This will add a prompt reminder from 11:00 to 11:20 with the message "lunch 11:20, in N minutes", where N is the number of minutes left.

+* `sealion.conf` needs to follow the existing format (using `:` and `-` at the appropriate places) or there will be errors.
+* Comments in `sealion.conf` are allowed, as long as they are single-line comments starting with `#`.
+* If a description in `sealion.conf` contains `%m`, it will be replaced with the number of minutes left when outputting the message.

 ## Keeping watches in a separate terminal emulator window